-WE EXPECT ALL CHILDREN TO ARRIVE AND PARENTS TO EXIT THE BUILDING BY 9:00 am; this makes a smooth start for the day.
-Classroom opening activities begin at 9:00 am.
+WE EXPECT ALL CHILDREN TO ARRIVE BY 8:00 AM

+This makes a smooth start for the day.
+Classroom opening activities begin at 8:00 am.
 Children arriving late cause a break in this routine, may disrupt opening activities, and put the late child at a disadvantage (missing opportunities and other information about the day).
-Parents coming in late with children may also upset those who have just separated from their own parents.
 We understand that late arrivals will occur from time to time because of doctor's appointments, etc., but late arrivals should be a rare occurrence.